 Art has been a powerful influence throughout Dominique Pierre-Toussaint’s life, particularly when he was a child growing up in a poor community in Queens, New York.

 The community engagement supervisor is hoping to give youth in the Hopkins School District the opportunity to foster their love for art and explore potential careers in art through a new program called Blank Canvas Arts.

-This new project as somewhat of a continuation of a former group started four years ago with Hopkins elementary and junior high students, called Minnesota Youth Community in an effort to “help kids that are in diverse areas experience more art,” Dominique said.
+This new project is somewhat of a continuation of one started four years ago with Hopkins elementary and junior high students, called Minnesota Youth Community, in an effort to “help kids that are in diverse areas experience more art,” Dominique said.

 It became a collaboration with the Minnetonka Center for the Arts, which provided art materials and instructors.
 The students’ artwork was later displayed at the Hopkins Center for the Arts.